Roquemn/JSclassMARTINEZ/021-creating-table-w-code/README.md

 #### How do we fix the issue where the objects are not align with the headings?

 Having a hard time coming up with a solution for this issue.

+#### How can we fix the rendering table issues at the end of the first assignment in Week 10?

+I think somewhere in the renderTable function is where we would add code to prevent multiple instances of the table from being created.